austinstover/APTDacManager/README.md

   - readV
   - updateV

-To run the command line interface on raspbian, type "python cmdUI.py [-h] {subroutine name} {DAC Alias 1} {DAC Alias 2} ... {DAC Alias N}:" in the directory with cmdUI.py.
+To run the command line interface on raspbian, type "python3 cmdUI.py [-h] {subroutine name} {DAC Alias 1} {DAC Alias 2} ... {DAC Alias N}:" in the directory with cmdUI.py.

 The DacDir.txt file specifies the list of available DAC aliases and their respective channel numbers (0-3), DAC numbers (0-1), and board numbers (0-3 by default).
 Using "all" or "ALL" as the alias will apply the command to all DACs in DacDir.txt.